 Gibson Les Pauls were made in 1970

-While Gibson continues to make excellent guitars, many of its guitars were re-designed for modern musicians.
+While Gibson continues to make excellent guitars, many were redesigned for modern musicians.
 The first of these models, the Les Paul Deluxe, was introduced in 1969.
 The new model used mini humbuckers in place of the traditional PAF pickups.
 It was also available with normal-sized humbuckers from 1972 to 1975.
-Its design helped standardize Gibson’s, Les Pauls.
+Its design helped standardize Gibson’s Les Pauls.
 It also had a one-piece body and a slim three-piece neck.

 Since the 1970s, Gibson has continued to produce its popular Les Pauls.
 It has also added several model lines, including budget/student models.
 There are also several models with upgraded electronics.

 In 1976, Gibson started making deluxe versions of Les Paul and added a serial number.
 The serial number is part of a decal on the back of the head.
 These guitars were made with a three-piece maple neck and a rosewood fingerboard.
 They were still dated 1976, but the serial number can be ambiguous.

 The 1976 models featured a custom finish and various pickups.
 They are still produced today.
 There are many different Les Paul models available.
 These include a vintage model, a Studio model, and a Custom model.
 Famous musicians endorsed some models.
 Gibson also produced custom versions of the Les Paul for different price ranges.

 The first Gibson Les Pauls were made in 1952, but not the original ones.
 Some had changed in shape.
 They featured the “mini-humbuckers” (also known as “New York” humbuckers) that fit into the actual P-90 pickup cavity.
 Gibson also introduced an adaptation ring that allowed the guitar to use Epiphone mini-humbuckers.
 The Deluxe also featured a one-piece maple neck and a slim three-piece maple body.